Getting started with

 This article is to help you plan your deployment of Testlab.
 It gives pointers on things to consider when enrolling Testlab in use, and food for thought when adapting Testlab to your software development process.

 Adapting a test management tool to your software process usually takes a bit of planning.
-Tools are easy to use but to make sure the features – especially analysis features – are taken in use in the best way possible there are some things to plan and decide before jumping in to use head-on.
-In this post, we will discuss different details of Testlab’s features, way of storing the quality-related assets and give pointers on how you should enroll Testlab in use as efficiently as possible.
+Especially so, when you want to utilize the full power of requirements / specifications management and task management.
+The tool is easy to use when you decide how it should be used, but how to get to that point?
+There can be many stakeholders and many possible areas to improve.
+In this post, we will discuss different details of Testlab’s features, way of storing the quality-related assets, and give pointers on how you should enroll Testlab in use as efficiently as possible.

 Familiarizing yourself with Testlab

 Even though we speak of Testlab as a software-centric test management tool, you should keep in mind that Testlab is a fully-featured quality management suite.
-This means, that you can use Testlab for specification, verification, and analysis of your product quality regardless of what your product actually is.
+This means, that you can use Testlab for specification, verification, issue management, task management and analysis of your product quality regardless of what your product actually is.

 The easiest way to grasp what Testlab is about is to: